fagougou/fagougou-js-logger/README.md

 // Info
 logger.info('Make some noise')

-// Debug (debug message will not save to log file but shows in console when !production) logger.debug("I'm watching you")
+// Debug (debug message will not be saved to log file but should be shown in console when we are not in production) logger.debug("I'm watching you")

 ```